"When you injure your shoulder, the simplest of tasks can become excruciating."

 Also load up on dark leafy greens, leanproteins — if you eat meat then focus on salmon, turkey, eggs, and chicken — as well as nuts like almonds and Brazil nuts, and seeds like flax and chia.
 These types of foods will work wonders in helping maintain not just the health of your joints but your overall wellness.

 Sometimes, no matter how well we eat, we’re just not getting all the vital nutrients our joints each day to stay healthy.
 That’s why we recommend taking a daily supplement like Smarter Nutrition’sSmarter Joint Food.
 Developed by a world renowned doctor, Dr. John Hahn, it truly is the first real joint nourishment supplement, made will all natural ingredients, including wholecollagen from chicken (the best collagen for joint support), MSM to prevent calcium deposits, vitamin C, Bromelain from pineapple and so much more.
-It’s a perfect product to take with yourSmarter Curcumin daily, providing the perfect one-two punch for healthier joints: the Smarter Joint Food for nourishing support of your cartilage and that lubricating synovial fluid, and Smarter Curcumin for serious inflammation-fighting at the joint level.
+It’s a perfect product to take with yourSmarter Curcumin daily, providing the perfect one-two punch for healthier joints: the Smarter Joint Food for nourishing support of your cartilage and that lubricating synovial fluid, and Smarter Curcumin for serious inflammation support at the joint level.

 On today’s episode in Dr. Nancy’spain series, we focused on the shoulder joints.
 Yes, joints, plural.
 The shoulder is made up of three joints, all three of which are responsible for various types of movement in the arms, including the ability to: